artefactual/archivematica-docs/admin-manual/installation-setup/integrations/integrations.rst

 Integrations
 ============

-Archivematica is built to integrate widely with both storage and access systems.
+Archivematica is built to integrate widely with a number of external systems, including dedicated storage and access systems.
 The current integrations are listed below.

 *On this page*